-The Amazon Windows AMIs provided at the initial launch of your Windows instances contain all the latest security updates.
-However, once you launch your instance, you are responsible for managing future updates, including the updates issued after the AMI was built.
+At their initial launch, your Windows instances contain all the latest security updates.
+However, after you launch an instance, you are responsible for managing future updates, including the updates issued after you built the AMI.
 You can use the Windows Update service, or the Automatic Updates tool available on your instance to deploy the Microsoft updates.
-Any third-party software you deploy must also be kept up-to-date using whatever mechanisms appropriate for that software.
-We recommend that you first run the Windows Update service with every new Windows instance that you launch.
+Any third-party software you deploy must also be kept up-to-date using whatever mechanisms are appropriate for that software.
+We recommend that you run the Windows Update service first thing with every Windows instance that you launch.

-An Amazon EC2 Windows instance can be rebooted after the updates take place.
+You can reboot an Amazon EC2 Windows instance after the updates take place.
 Rebooting works the same way for both instance store-backed instances and Amazon EBS-backed instances.
 For more information, see Root Device Storage on Windows AMIs (p.
-52).
+50).